cheikhshift/SecureChain/README.md

 Reverse the same process except click on Decrypt instead of Encrypt.Make sure you've deselected and selected the string again, if it's the same one.

 ## Todo :
-- Document API for other uses.
+- Document API for other uses. * Done.
+Find API docs [here](https://sc.gophersauce.com/api)
 - Encrypt and replace texts from textarea.
 Invasive mode sort of fixes this.
-Allows encryption of DOM HTML (div with contenteditable,input and textareas
+Allows encryption of DOM HTML (div with contenteditable attribute, input and textareas.

 ## Bugs
 - Currently supports encrypting one paragaph.
-- Plugin does not support encrypting multiple selected DOM elements.

 ## Software used :
 - TwitterBootstap 4.0 beta
 - AngularJS
 - ape-js : A custom package I made to develop faster with AngularJS.
+- GopherSauce (With Momentum).

 ### Source info
 Description of files relative to the root of this repository :